-So you want to write an app - where do you start?
-Here are some DevCenter topics to help you get going.
+So you want to write an app and publish it to the Windows Store: where do you start?
 If you're completely new to the UWP platform, try some of the Channel 9 videos and Microsoft Virtual Academy courses.
-If you are already familiar with XAML and C#, you can start reading through the topics below.
+If you are already familiar with XAML and C#, you can start reading through the topics below, or go straight to downloading some samples.

-Our recommendation is that you look through the UWP topics to get a feel for the platform, and then investigate creating your user interface by using, and then customizing, XAML controls.
-XAML's main strength is the use of data binding which couples the controls to the information your app wants to display: if you are new to the Windows platform, this will be an important concept to understand.
+If you are getting started, our recommendation is that you look through the UWP topics to get a feel for the platform, and then investigate creating your user interface by using, and then customizing, XAML controls.
+You'll use XAML to layout your app (here's a tutorial that will walk you through it), but XAML's main strength is the use of data binding which couples the controls to the information your app wants to display: if you are new to the Windows platform, this will be an important concept to understand.

 UWP and the UWP app Lifecycle